amiablechief/HNLinks/Readme.md

 #Readme

-##HNLinks - Waht is it?
+##HNLinks - What is it?
 What does it do?

 The goal of this project is very simple - get every single link on HackerNews into a 'private' SQLite database.